Simpler Presentations for Many Fragments of Quantum Circuits: Scalar refinement

 \section{Scalar refinement}

-This appendix justifies the \emph{scalar-refinement} step used in \cref{subsec:scalar-refinement}.
-The short version is the following: in the strict semantics adopted in this paper, \emph{global phases are part of the data of the fragment}.
-Consequently, two syntactic presentations of the \emph{same} gate fragment may nevertheless denote \emph{different} semantic subPROPs if they generate different subgroups of global phases.
-When importing completeness theorems stated with a different scalar convention, we therefore first align scalar subgroups by conservatively extending the syntax with an additional scalar generator.
+The scalar-refinement step in \cref{subsec:scalar-refinement} addresses a strict-semantics issue: global phases are part of the data of the fragment.
+Thus two syntactic presentations of the \emph{same} gate fragment can denote different semantic subPROPs when they generate different subgroups of global phases.
+Before importing a completeness theorem stated with another scalar convention, we align the scalar subgroups by conservatively extending the syntax with an additional scalar generator.

 The main technical claim proved here is that, under mild assumptions satisfied by all our unitary fragments, adjoining a new root-of-unity scalar and relating it to an existing one is a \emph{conservative extension}: it does not introduce any new equalities between circuits that do not mention the new scalar.
 Equivalently, the induced interpretation remains faithful.